DYung26/SyncSession/README.md

     <img src="https://img.youtube.com/vi/0dHltlL0zK8/0.jpg" alt="Manual Installation" width="500"/>
   </a>
 </div>
 SyncSession seamlessly transfers sessions from one browser to another.
-It also works well for cross-device synchronization, as SyncSession's WebSocket server will be hosted on [Chameleon]: https://app.imperial.learnchameleon.com
+It also works well for cross-device synchronization, as SyncSession's WebSocket server will be hosted on [Chameleon](#https://app.imperial.learnchameleon.com).